Man charged with kidnapping a Tri-Cities reporter for money. Police say he used a toy gun

 He now has two separate cases with a total of three felonies: first-degree burglary, attempted first-degree robbery and second-degree kidnapping.

 On Aug.
-26, a woman was in the bathroom of her North Kent Street home at 8 a.m. when she heard a knock at the front door.
+26, a woman was in the bathroom of her home at 8 a.m. when she heard a knock at the front door.
 She opened the door slightly and saw a man wearing a burgundy and gray striped beanie under a hooded sweatshirt.

 The stranger asked about people in a neighboring home and, when the woman said she didn't know, the man pushed his way inside, court documents said.

 The 21-year-old woman screamed as she was shoved to the ground, where the intruder started to assault her.
-He told her to "shut the f--- up" and hit her on the arms, chest and head, documents said.
+He hit her on the arms, chest and head, documents said.

 The man tried to close the front door but the woman blocked it with her foot, reportedly causing injury to a toe.
 She continued to fight back, leading the suspect to run away.